 1. Expect that you’re going to need money to attend trade shows.
 Between the travel, the event entry cost, your marketing material to hand out, the miscellaneous expenses, and your own personal needs, money is going to be spent.
 A basic trade show appearance can easily run $5,000 just for the booth and basic marketing materials like cards, flyers and staff T-shirts.
 So it’s smart to budget a set amount of money for every trade show to be attended.
 You don’t want to be caught up a creek halfway through your season’s schedule.

-2. Bring your products that you want to test, not the ones you want to sell.
+2. Bring the products that you want to test, not the ones you want to sell.
 The beauty of trade shows is that you get a captive market of folks who are interested in what you have to offer.
 However, unlike regular consumers, these folks are standing right in front of you when they see, hear, taste, feel, or try your service or product.
 When else can you have such a perfect feedback situation that won’t get all over the Internet if something goes wrong or isn’t quite ready for primetime?
 The amount of feedback information available from trade show attendees can be huge.

 3. Along with real buyers, experts and market-watchers attend trade shows as well.
 Just like buyers, these characters can provide new ideas on how a product or service being offered can be marketed, sold, distributed or produced better.
 They are also the folks who the market listens to, so when they find something they like, people are going to hear about it pretty quickly, creating big demand waves.